Stripe System Design Interview: What the Financial Bar Actually Tests

 The Core Topics That Come Up

-Stripe's prompts are drawn from real infrastructure problems they have actually solved.
+Stripe's prompts are drawn from real infrastructure they have actually solved.
 The same topics appear across candidate reports with enough regularity that they are worth treating as the curriculum.

-Webhook delivery pipeline.
-Design a system that delivers events to merchant endpoints reliably, retries with exponential backoff, deduplicates retries on the receiver side, and provides an event log for auditing.
-This is not a generic pub/sub problem.
-Delivery semantics, replay protection, signature verification, and audit trails make it specific to financial infrastructure.
+Delivery semantics, replay protection, signature verification, and the audit log are what make this specific to financial infrastructure.
 Generic pub/sub answers here are like answering "how would you store money" with "a database."

 Double-entry ledger.
 Every transaction touches two accounts: a debit and a credit.
 The ledger is immutable.
 You do not update past entries.
 You append correction entries.
 Strong answers separate the business intent layer (a Charge or Refund object) from the financial truth layer (immutable ledger entries).